thogiti/thogiti.github.io/_posts/2024-08-06-Unpacking-Robust-Restaking-Networks.md

 - **Impact on the Network**: Once these validators are out of the game, the network changes—it’s not as strong as it was before.
 We use the notation $G \downarrow D$ to represent the network after this initial group $D$ of validators has been slashed or removed.
 - **The Worst-Case Loss**: Now, we calculate the worst-case stake loss $R_\psi(G)$.
 This is a way of estimating the maximum amount of stake that could be lost as a result of cascading attacks that follow the initial shock.
 In other words, we’re trying to foresee how bad things could get if one bad event sets off a chain reaction of worse events.

-This metric is crucial because it helps us understand how vulnerable the network might be to a series of failures, and it’s a key tool in designing systems that can withstand even the worst possible scenarios.
+This metric is important because it helps us understand how vulnerable the network might be to a series of failures, and it’s a key tool in designing systems that can withstand even the worst possible scenarios.
 It is calculated as:

   $R_\psi(G) = \psi + \max_{D \in D_\psi(G)} \max_{(A_1, B_1), \dots, (A_T, B_T) \in C(G \downarrow D)} \frac{\sigma_{\bigcup_{t=1}^{T} B_t}}{\sigma_V}$